mlms13/bs-nonempty/README.md

 ```

 ## Typeclasses

+Note: If "semigroup" is a word that freaks you out, you can ignore this entire section.
+You already know more than enough to use this library.
+But if you're already familiar with `bs-abstract`, the following might come in handy.

 `NonEmpty` is built on top of the great work in [bs-abstract](https://github.com/Risto-Stevcev/bs-abstract).
 Every `NonEmpty*` implementation (currently List and Array) is a member of the following typeclasses (which can be accessed like `NonEmptyList.Functor.map`):